alttch/bma-info/eva4/index.rst

 * Real-time event :doc:`replication<svc/eva-repl>` and interaction between cluster nodes and web HMI applications.

+* In low-latency real-time mode, EVA ICS v4 can perform the majority of the typical fieldbus tasks and minimize the need for additional hardware or software PLCs.

 * Supported architectures out-of-the-box (Linux only): x86_64, aarch64.

 .. toctree::